 - The Veteran MUST cancel or reschedule the appointment 72 hours before the scheduled Behavioral Telehealth appointment.
 Failure to do so will result in a no-call, no-show and the Veteran may lose their ability to use Behavioral Telehealth if a pattern develops.

 Q: What other guidelines apply to Behavioral Telehealth appointments?

 - The Veteran MUST be dressed appropriately for the session.

 - Inform the Veteran that this session is no different than that of a face-to-face appointment.
 Inappropriate clothing or lack thereof will result in termination of the session.

 - All weapons must be secured during the session to avoid any cause for alarm.

 - The Veteran MUST have a space to perform Behavioral Telehealth health that is private, safe, and secure.
 This is to protect the Veteran’s privacy.

 Using Telehealth to Treat Veterans

-TriWest has determined at this time that under PC3, providers who wish to utilize virtual or phone visits to treat patients and provide continued care while staying in compliance with the Centers for Disease Control and Prevention (CDC) guidelines may do so, as long as the provider has an authorization on file first.
-VA has provided a waiver for all specialties under PC3 where virtual visits for the initial and subsequent appointments are now allowed in light of the ongoing pandemic.
+TriWest has determined at this time that providers who wish to utilize virtual or phone visits to treat patients and provide continued care while staying in compliance with the Centers for Disease Control and Prevention (CDC) guidelines may do so, as long as the provider has an authorization on file first.

 COVID-19 Billing Guidelines